TO GET A STUDENT VISA

 An I-94 is a form used by U.S. Customs and Border Protection (CBP) and U.S. Citizenship and Immigration Services (USCIS) to denote the arrival/departure of foreign citizens with nonimmigrant status.

 You will receive an I-94 Arrival/Departure Record when you enter the U.S. It is a white form, usually stapled inside your passport.
 Your visa status and the duration of your visit are located on the form.
 It also has a number that the Immigration Office will use to keep track of your records, so make sure you do not lose it.
 Every time you leave the U.S, you should submit current I94 upon departure.
 However, if you travel to Canada, Mexico, or to certain adjacent islands for 30 days or less, you should keep your current I-94 form.

 What is “Duration of Status”?

-For information on “Duration of Status”, please visit the following link: U.S. Visas > Admission to the United States and your Duration of Stay
+For information on “Duration of Status”, please visit the following link: How Long May I Stay on my F-1 Visa?

 What is an affidavit of support?

 It is a form that your sponsor signs, promising to support you financially during your studies and your stay in the U.S.

 How long does it take to get a student visa?

 For information on “how long does it take to get a student visa”, please visit the following link: Applying for a student visaThe amount of time to obtain a visa varies and is affected by many factors.